akeneo/pim-helpcenter/content/md/first-steps/manage-multidimensional-data-in-a-table.md

 - You can have up to **100 raws** per table attribute in a product sheet.
 > limits to validate

+# History tab
+As for the other attribute types, you retrieve the `History` tab.
+In this tab, we track the activity on your attribute such as:
+- any change in the attribute `properties` tab
+- any change in the `table structure` tab, except if you update the option's labels (within a `select` column).
+- any change in the `label translations` tab

 # Import/export your table data

 ## Import/export a table structure